Frankie Collins

-Frankie Collins (born January 23, 2002) is an American college basketball player for the Vanderbilt Commodores.
-He previously played for the Michigan Wolverines, the Arizona State Sun Devils, and the TCU Horned Frogs.
+Frankie Collins (born January 23, 2002) is an American basketball player.
+He played college basketball player.
+He played college basketball for the Michigan Wolverines, Arizona State Sun Devils, TCU Horned Frogs and Vanderbilt Commodores.
+As a junior, he led the Pac-12 Conference in steals, set the Arizona State single-season steals record (84) and tied the Arizona State single-game record (8).

 High school career

 In his freshman year, Collins played basketball at Ed W. Clark High School in (Las Vegas, Nevada).
 In his junior year, he transferred to Compass Prep in Chandler, Arizona.
 In his senior year, he transferred to Coronado in Las Vegas.

 Recruiting

 On August 19, 2020, Collins announced his commitment to play at Michigan, over offers from Arizona, Arizona State, USC and others.
 He was part of Juwan Howard's first recruiting class that was the top-ranked class in the nation according to ESPN, Rivals.com and 247Sports for the 2021–22 Michigan Wolverines.
 The individual player rankings were Caleb Houstan at 8, Moussa Diabaté at 20, Collins at 59, Kobe Bufkin at 63, Isaiah Barnes at 114 and Will Tschetter at 155.